 Know thyself: Using Burndown Charts

-Burndown Charts display your completed work (closed issues) in relation to your projected velocity (how much work you thought you’d get done).
-Though they’re often associated with Scrum – an agile methodology involving frequent releases, incremental progress, and a focus on customer requirements – they’re a handy little tool for any team.
+Burndown Charts display your completed work (as closed issues) in relation to your projected velocity (how much work you thought you’d get done during a sprint.)
+Though they’re often associated with Scrum – an Agile methodology involving frequent releases, incremental progress, and a focus on customer requirements – they’re a handy little tool for any team.